 Selecting A CCRC In Delaware

-Most CCRCs in Delaware have entrance requirements; they vary by location but may include some or all of the following:
+Most CCRCs in Delaware have entrance requirements, which vary by location, but may include some or all of the following:

 - Minimum age requirements as allowed by the Housing for Older Persons Act.

 - Medical reviews.
-Providers will often request medical records, talk with a prospective resident’s primary care physician, or request a health exam.
+Providers will typically request medical records, and possibly talk with a prospective resident’s primary care physician.
+Sometimes a health exam may be requested.
 The specific type of contract offered by the community will determine the degree of emphasis placed on this requirement.

 - Medicare and possibly a Medicare supplement policy, or a similar private-pay plan.

 - Will, healthcare power of attorney, and durable power of attorney.